obenland/the-bootstrap/readme.txt

 = 1.3.2 =
 * Now loads Child Theme stylesheet automatically, when a Child Theme is active
+* Comment-reply script now hooked to the commentform.

 = 1.3.1 =
 * Fixed a bug for IE9, misinterpreting a margin in the navbar